mr-eggleton/web-lit-core/_articles/01-web-and-you.md

 ### Ground Rules

+What can we do to work and learn better together?

+::: notes

 * Establish ground rules/shared agreements.
 Explain that participants will be learning together-- sharing perspectives and ideas, working together in small groups or pairs, and as a large group.
 Each person is encouraged to share actively.
-* Facilitator asks: what can we do to work and learn better together?
+* Facilitator asks : what can we do to work and learn better together?
 Solicit ideas from the group, and make a list of positive behaviors for group work.

-::: notes

 > Tip!
 Facilitator can add important points if the group does not come up with them.
 These may include:
 >